olin/clubs/charters/Tea-on-Three.md

 ## Membership
 Tea on Three is designed to be open to whomever shows up, but "official" members will be those on the club mailing list.

+## Officers and Roles
-## Tea on Three will always have someone who sends out emails, and someone who buys the tea and other supplies.
+Tea on Three will always have someone who sends out emails, and someone who buys the tea and other supplies.
 A Czar of Communication and a Czar of Finance, if you will.
 They can be the same person.

 ## Transition Protocol
 If there is a volunteer to take over one of the Czar positions and the current Czar would like to abdicate, they may do so at anytime.
 When a Czar graduates or takes a LOA, they must designate a replacement.